|Courses in Sustainability: ||Yes|

 The Darden School of Business MBA program teaches that the role of business is to create value for all stakeholders.
 Integrated throughout our case-method curriculum is the theme that while business has one true bottom line, profitability, it must be achieved in an ethical, and socially- and environmentally-responsible manner.

 Darden is a general management program without formal majors.
-However, in choosing their second-year electives, students may opt for pursuing a concentrations, one of which is Innovation for Sustainability.
+However, in choosing their second-year electives, students may opt for pursuing a concentration, one of which is Innovation for Sustainability.

 Darden offers 20 elective courses that solely or partially focus on sustainability and ethical leadership/decision-making, and the role of business in society.
 Coursework includes tools essential for developing a successful sustainability strategy, such as stakeholder engagement and systems thinking.
-Specific courses are below.
-The majority of these courses also count toward the Innovation for Sustainability concentration [video: http://www.youtube.com/watch?v=clG32ObivqA&feature=youtu.be], which aims to:
+Specific courses are below, with hyperlinks to descriptions/video clips.
+The majority of these courses also count toward the Innovation for Sustainability concentration [video], which aims to:

 1. Business Ethics through Literature

 2. Business-Government Relations

 4. Darden Capital Management: Rotunda Fund (Sustainability Investment Fund)

 5. Entrepreneur as Change Agent